Student examines eye on practice mannequin

 Proof of clinical practice:

-Provide proof of at least two years (3,600 hours) of full-time clinical practice within the past five years.
+Provide proof of minimum 3,600 verified hours (approx. two years of full-time work) clinical practice within the past five years.
+Hours must be completed by the application deadline.

 Resume or curriculum vitae: